StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 ### Zoom in and out

 There are zoom buttons located in the bottom right corner of the topology visualizer.
 The **plus** button zooms in on the topology, the **minus** button zooms out.
-In between both buttons is the **fit to screen** button which zooms out so the complete topology becomes visible.
+Between both buttons is the **fit to screen** button which zooms out so the complete topology becomes visible.

 ### Find component